vuejs/rfcs/active-rfcs/0038-synchronous-time-slicing.md

 Frankly, I found that RAF does not defer the microtask to the next tick, so slicing a microtask with the RAF has very little invasive.

-1. As before, it's still synchronous.
+1. As before, it's still synchronous and keepping the order.

 2. We can't slice according to 16ms or single component, because the granularity is too small, many small components don't need a 16ms.